TuringLang/MCMCChains.jl/docs/src/getting-started.md

 ## Groups of parameters

-You can access the names of all parameters in a `chain` that belong to the group `:name` by using
+You can access the names of all parameters in a `chain` that belong to the group `name` by using

 ```@docs
 namesingroup